Castilleja integra: Taxonomy

 Castilleja integra was first scientifically observed in the Organ Mountains of Southern New Mexico near El Paso, Texas, by Charles Wright.
 Its first published description was in 1858 by Asa Gray.
 Two different chromosome numbers have been observed in Castilleja integra, 2n = 24 and 48.

 Though its naming and classification have never been challenged, a number species or subspecies have previously been described that are now either regarded as illegitimate (nomen illegitimum) or as synonyms of Castilleja integra.
 These include Castilleja angustifolia described by Asa Gray in 1859, the mistaken Castilleja elongata described by Francis W. Pennell in 1941, and Castilleja gloriosa described by James Britten in 1889.
 Theodore Dru Alison Cockerell recognized that the description of Castilleja gloriosa was incorrect, but thought it may be a subspecies and described it as Castilleja integra var. gloriosa in 1900 along with another subspecies Castilleja integra var. intermedia.
 He had previously described another subspecies as Castilleja integra var. gracilis in 1890.

 As of 2023 Plants of the World Online (POWO), World Flora Online (WFO), and Flora of North America list Castilleja integra as the correct classification and Castilleja gloriosa as a synonym.
+It has six heterotypic synonyms in total.